windingwind/zotero-plugin-toolkit/README.md

 const Zotero = toolkit.Compat.getZotero();
 ```

+> ⚠️All `registerSth` methods have corresponding `unregisterSth`.
+Don't forget to unregister when plugin exits.

 > This repo depends on [zotero-types](https://github.com/windingwind/zotero-types).
 See its hompage for more details about Zotero type definitions.

 ## Examples